perguth/chromeos-welcome-to-estonia/README.md

 - **open-eid** - The system programm that connects the smart card reader.
 You never need to use it directly
 - **Firefox** - A little less chaos using Firefox as you don't end up with two Chrome browsers on you system
+- [**DigiDoc4**](https://www.id.ee/en/rubriik/using-digidoc4/) - The software you can use to sign and encrypt documents

+You need to install manually:

 - **Firefox extensions** - The required Firefox extensions.
 You never need to use them directly
-- [**DigiDoc4**](https://www.id.ee/en/rubriik/using-digidoc4/) - The software you can use to sign and encrypt documents

 ## Installation